TheGhouls/oct/doc/index.rst

 ======

 For each functionality, we have tried to write a how to.
-In that way you should be able to do everything you need with this library, even customize it and add features to it !
+In that way you should be able to do everything you need with this library, even customize it and add features !

 See the :doc:`exemples`
 project page